-If you are looking for a natural skin care recipe for bar soap, try this Homemade Oatmeal Soap Recipe.
+If you are looking for a natural skin care recipe for bar soap, try this Oatmeal Soap Recipe.
 It smells amazing and you will reap the benefits of the lavender!

 This oatmeal soap recipe is so easy to make and the benefits to your skin are incredible!